alexiasalavrakos/alexiasalavrakos.github.io/_pages/outreach.md

 {% include base_path %}

 I have been a volunteer at [Codewomen](https://migracode.org/codewomen/) since July 2024.

-It is a community built for women by women in the world of tech.
+Codewomen is a community built for women by women in the world of tech.

 **Past workshops:**
 - SQL workshop (04/12/2024)